 It’s no wonder that prior Tour Members who tour the French Alps struggle thereafter to say which Alpine region they like best.
 The French Alps always take them by surprise.
-They are clearly different from the Alps up north.
-The region is stunning and the French do not go out of their way live to beautify it.
-They simply respect it and take care of it, which to some people makes it a more natural experience.
-It’s where the Euro bikers go when they want something different and they want to ride the Highest of the High.
+It’s where the Euro bikers go when looking for something different and they want to ride the Highest of the High.

 FRENCH ALPS LOOP

 - Day 1 – Bourg St. Maurice (F)

 - Day 2 – Guillestre (F)

 - Day 3 – Guillestre (F)